GabrielFePL/Brazilian-Tax-Big-Numbers-End-to-End-Data-Application/README.md

 ---

-### 2. Data Collection with Web Scraping
-Automation of data collection on Brazilian tax big numbers using web scraping techniques.

-This step allows:
-- Periodic extraction of updated data.
-- Continuous pipeline maintenance without manual intervention.
-- Scheduled scripts based on the project's periodicity for dynamic data updates.

-Data source URL:
-https://dados.gov.br/dados/conjuntos-dados/grandes-nmeros-do-imposto-de-renda-da-pessoa-fsica

----

-### 3. Storage in Unity Catalog
+### 2. Data Storage in Unity Catalog
 Raw data obtained through scraping is saved as source files in the **Unity Catalog**, and future medallion architecture layers are saved as delta tables, with the following objectives:
 - Centralized storage with secure access control.
 - Integration with Databricks for automated data access.
 - Support for data governance and traceability.

+Data source URL:
+https://dados.gov.br/dados/conjuntos-dados/grandes-nmeros-do-imposto-de-renda-da-pessoa-fsica

 ---

-### 4. Data Ingestion with Databricks Workflows
-Use of **Databricks Job Workflows** for ingesting and transforming data:
-- Orchestrated pipeline to transform raw data into structured data.
-- Scheduled execution.
-- Compatible with the Medallion architecture (bronze, silver, gold).

----

-### 5. Medallion Architecture
+### 3. Medallion Architecture
 Implementation of the Medallion architecture in Databricks to ensure:
 - **Bronze**: ingestion of raw data.
 - **Silver**: cleaning, standardization, and enrichment.